Magnitus-/UserStore/README.md

 Version History
 ===============

-2.4.3 (in progress)
+2.4.3
 -----

 - Fixed another case of constrain violations not being reported for version 1.4.x of the mongodb driver
-- Fixed setup of non-responsive tests not working properly for version 2.x.x of the mongodb driver (in progress)
+- Fixed setup of non-responsive tests not working properly for version 2.x.x of the mongodb driver

 2.4.2
 -----